Sikka people: Religion

-The primary religion practiced by the Sika people is Roman Catholicism.
-Sika people residing in the interior still retain their traditional ancestral worship and Agrarianism cult.
+Most Sika people are Roman Catholicism.
+Many Sika people residing in the interior retain their traditional ancestral worship.

 Culture

 Sika people are part of the indigenous population of the Flores island.
 The material culture of the mountaineers retained more traditional elements than on the coast, especially in the western part, where the Catholic mission worked actively since the 17th century; where it is here that their culture acquired European features.

 Traditional activities

 Sika people engage in slash-and-burn agriculture with short forms of shifting cultivation.
 In the west of the coastal area, irrigation is used.
 Food crops farming include rice, corn, cassava and millet; and other commodities are such as peanuts and coconut palm.
 Sika people also raise horses, small cattle and poultry.
 Coastal fishing is also common.
 Weaving and braiding are well developed.
 Commodity-money relations are intertwined with numerous survivals of the traditional communal system, where it is manifested in the system of land ownership, regulation of marriages and in everyday life.